-In CGD, WBCs do not produce hydrogen peroxide, superoxide, and other activated O2 compounds because nicotinamide adenine dinucleotide phosphate oxidase activity is deficient.
+In CGD, white blood cells (WBCs) do not produce hydrogen peroxide, superoxide, and other activated oxygen compounds because nicotinamide adenine dinucleotide phosphate oxidase activity is deficient.
 Phagocytic cell microbicidal function is defective; thus, bacteria and fungi are not killed despite normal phagocytosis.

-CGD usually begins with recurrent abscesses during early childhood, but in a few patients, onset is delayed until the early teens.
-Typical pathogens are catalase-producing organisms (eg, Staphylococcus aureus; Escherichia coli; Serratia, Klebsiella, and Pseudomonas sp; fungi).
+Chronic granulomatous disease usually begins with recurrent abscesses during early childhood, but in a few patients, onset is delayed until the early teens.
+Typical pathogens are catalase-producing organisms (eg, Staphylococcus aureus, Escherichia coli, Serratia, Klebsiella, Pseudomonas, fungi).
 Aspergillus infections are the leading cause of death.

-Multiple granulomatous lesions occur in the lungs, liver, lymph nodes, and GI and GU tract (causing obstruction).
+Multiple granulomatous lesions occur in the lungs, liver, lymph nodes, and gastrointestinal and genitourinary tracts (causing obstruction).
 Suppurative lymphadenitis, hepatosplenomegaly, pneumonia, and hematologic evidence of chronic infection are common.
 Skin, lymph node, lung, liver, and perianal abscesses; stomatitis; and osteomyelitis also occur.

 Growth may be delayed.

-Diagnosis of CGD is by a flow cytometric oxidative (respiratory) burst assay to detect O2 radical production using dihydrorhodamine 123 (DHR) or nitroblue tetrazolium (NBT).
+Diagnosis of chronic granulomatous disease is by a flow cytometric oxidative (respiratory) burst assay to detect oxygen radical production using dihydrorhodamine 123 (DHR) or nitroblue tetrazolium (NBT).
 This test can also identify female carriers of the X-linked form and recessive forms.
 In these forms, the assay using DHR demonstrates 2 populations of phagocytes, normal and affected.

-Genetic testing is done only in research settings and is not required to make the diagnosis.
+Genetic testing is done to confirm the genetic defect but is not required to make the diagnosis.
 Siblings are usually screened using DHR shortly after the diagnosis.

-Hypergammaglobulinemia and anemia can occur; ESR is elevated.
+Hypergammaglobulinemia and anemia can occur; erythrocyte sedimentation rate is elevated.

-Treatment of CGD is continuous prophylactic antibiotics, particularly trimethoprim/sulfamethoxazole 160/800 mg po bid.
+Treatment of chronic granulomatous disease is continuous prophylactic antibiotics, particularly trimethoprim/sulfamethoxazole 160/800 mg orally twice a day.
 Oral antifungals are given as primary prophylaxis or are added if fungal infections occur even once; most useful are

 Interferon gamma may reduce severity and frequency of infections and is usually included in the treatment regimen.
-Usual dose is 50 mcg/m2 sc 3 times/wk.
+Usual dose is 50 mcg/m2 subcutaneously 3 times a week.

 Granulocyte transfusions can be lifesaving when infections are severe.

 When preceded by pretransplantation chemotherapy, hematopoietic stem cell transplantation from an HLA (human leukocyte antigen)-identical sibling is usually successful.

 Gene therapy is under study.

-Suspect chronic granulomatous disease (CGD) if patients have recurrent abscesses during childhood (sometimes not until the early teens), particularly if the pathogen is a catalase-producing organism (eg, Staphylococcus aureus; Escherichia coli; Serratia, Klebsiella, or Pseudomonas sp; fungi).
+Suspect chronic granulomatous disease (CGD) if patients have recurrent abscesses during childhood (sometimes not until the early teens), particularly if the pathogen is a catalase-producing organism (eg, Staphylococcus aureus, Escherichia coli, Serratia, Klebsiella, or Pseudomonas, fungi).

 Use the flow cytometric oxidative burst assay to diagnose CGD and identify carriers.